 Caring for your dental implants is the same as caring for your natural teeth.
 Simply brush and floss your implants as you would any other tooth and keep your regular dental cleanings.
 The good news is that dental implants don’t develop cavities like natural teeth do because they are metal-based.
 Of course, you still need to clean your implants because you can lose bone around them if you fail to upkeep proper hygiene.

-If you are in need of dental implants and reside near San Clemente, be sure to give us a call first.
-We are conveniently located in beautiful downtown San Clemente, CA. You can schedule your complimentary implant consultation at (949) 481-2540 or book online today.
-Our dentist, Dr. Jazayeri, will examine your X-rays and CT scan to see if you’re a good candidate for implants.
+If you’re looking for quality, affordable dental implants in Orange County, be sure to give us a call first.
+We are conveniently located in beautiful downtown San Clemente, CA. You can schedule your complimentary dental implant consultation by calling (949) 481-2540 or book online today.
+Our dentist, Dr. Jazayeri, will examine your X-rays and CT scan to see if you’re a good candidate for implant therapy.
 We will review different treatment options to help you reach your goals.
-We will also discuss treatment costs and timeline so you know exactly what to expect during the course of your treatment.
+Additionally, we will discuss all treatment costs and review your timeline.
+This way you know exactly what to expect during the course of your treatment.
 So don’t wait any longer, give us a call today to see how implants can change the way you eat, talk and look.
 To learn more about related topics, click on the following links: